segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/regal-voice/index.md

 ---
-title: Regal Voice Source
+title: Regal.io Source
 source-type: event
 id: 1QTd6JKw53
 ---
 {% include content/source-region-unsupported.md %}

-[Regal Voice](https://regalvoice.com/?utm_source=segmentio&utm_medium=docs&utm_campaign=partners) is a next-gen customer engagement platform built for B2C services brands to proactively reach out to customers on voice and sms before they buy elsewhere.
+[Regal.io](https://regalvoice.com/?utm_source=segmentio&utm_medium=docs&utm_campaign=partners) is a next-gen customer engagement platform built for B2C services brands to proactively reach out to customers on voice and sms before they buy elsewhere.

-This source is maintained by Regal Voice.
-For any issues with the source, [contact the Regal Voice Support team](mailto:support@regalvoice.com).
+This source is maintained by Regal.io.
+For any issues with the source, [contact the Regal.io Support team](mailto:support@regal.io).

 > success ""
-> **Good to know**: This page is about the Regal Voice Segment source, which sends data _into_ Segment.
-There's also a page about the [Regal Voice Segment destination](/docs/connections/destinations/catalog/regal-voice/), which receives data from Segment!
+> **Good to know**: This page is about the Regal.io Segment source, which sends data _into_ Segment.
+There's also a page about the [Regal.io Segment destination](/docs/connections/destinations/catalog/regal-voice/), which receives data from Segment!

 ## Getting Started

 1. From your workspace's [Sources catalog page](https://app.segment.com/goto-my-workspace/sources/catalog) click **Add Source**.
-2. Search for "Regal Voice" in the Sources Catalog, select click Regal Voice, and click **Add Source**.
+2. Search for "Regal.io" in the Sources Catalog, select click Regal.io, and click **Add Source**.
 3. On the next screen, give the Source a nickname and configure any other settings.

    The nickname is used as a label in the Segment app, and Segment creates a related schema name in your warehouse.
 The nickname can be anything, but we recommend using something that reflects the source itself and distinguishes amongst your environments (eg. SourceName_Prod, SourceName_Staging, SourceName_Dev).
 5. Click **Add Source** to save your settings.
-6. Copy the Write key from the Segment UI and email it to support@regalvoice.com.
+6. Copy the Write key from the Segment UI and email it to support@regal.io.

 ## Events

-The table below lists events that Regal Voice sends to Segment.
+The table below lists events that Regal.io sends to Segment.
 These events appear as tables in your warehouse and as regular events in other Destinations.
-Regal Voice includes the `userId` if available.
+Regal.io includes the `userId` if available.

 | Event name                   | Property description                                                                                  |
 | ---------------------------- | ----------------------------------------------------------------------------------------------------- |